rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/reverse_tcp.md

-The android/meterpreter/reverse_tcp payload is a Java-based meterpreter that can be used on an Android device.
-It is still at an early stage of development, but there's so many things you can do with it already.
+The android/meterpreter/reverse_tcp payload is a Java-based Meterpreter that can be used on an Android device.
+It is still at an early stage of development, but there are so many things you can do with it already.

-The Android Meterpreter allows you to remote control the file system, listen to phone calls, retrieve or send SMS messages, geo-locate the user, support for post modules, etc.
+The Android Meterpreter allows you to do things like take remote control the file system, listen to phone calls, retrieve or send SMS messages, geo-locate the user, run post-exploitation modules, etc.

 ## Vulnerable Application